 The first lecture event at SOFA is almost always the SNAG Emerging Artists Series.
 It is worth getting up early, before the regular SOFA show opens, to see this series of three short lectures.
 Most likely the names and work will be unfamiliar, literally, an "introduction" to three emerging artists new to the art jewelry scene, just like the title says.

 My biggest "takeaway" from these three lectures is the importance and lasting impact of an innovative Powerpoint.

 The works of all three clearly deserve recognition, but, Adam Grinovich gave a fabulous PowerPoint!!!!
 This was 15 minutes that flew right by.
 Grinovich asked provocative questions about the role of jewelry and did not toss out pat answers.
 He defended his question after question format because "answers are premature so early" in his career.

 Questions were asked one word at a time, overlayed on top of images.
-This was a very stylized technique, but I appreaciated his unique and fast paced approach.
-This was NOT a death by PowerPoint, but a great WAKE UP for the morning.
+This was a very stylized technique, but I appreciated his unique and fast-paced approach.
+This was NOT death by PowerPoint, but a great WAKE UP for the morning.

 "Who the F#@% are we?"

 "How do we use jewelry to express a feeling?"

 I loved, loved, loved that Grinovich was bold enough to give his lecture with such a unique appearance and style.
 His voiceover was crisp and rapid-fire.
 You HAD to pay attention!
 You WANTED to pay attention!

 The other presenters showed very interesting work but in the standard PowerPoint artist monologue.

 Image #1 [...
 I like ... blah, blah, blah]